yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     ![In the Complete pull request dialog box, Delete new-heading after merging is selected and highlighted, and Complete merge is highlighted at the bottom.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image115.png "Complete pull request dialog box")

-5. Click the "Complete merge" button
+5. Click the "Complete merge" button.

-6. You will then see a confirmation of the completed pull request
+6. You will then see a confirmation of the completed pull request.

     ![This is a screenshot of the confirmation message.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image116.png "Confirmation message")